 Risk strata are often defined in many ways; but when related to CAD events, specifically nonfatal MI and cardiac death, an annual event rate of <1% is accepted as a low risk, while an annual event rate of >3% is considered high risk and an annual event rate between 1% and 3% is an intermediate risk.4

 Risk can be defined using clinical parameters, namely cardiac risk factors5 and symptoms characterization, such as chest pain4 or dyspnea.6 However, risk assessment based only on clinical findings and resting ECG is often limited.
 Exercise tolerance test (ETT) without imaging and related risk indices, such as the Duke Treadmill Score, provide substantial prognostic value.7 Unfortunately, in contemporary practice, many patients cannot undergo ETT due to aging, obesity, and other limiting comorbidities.
 Moreover, using clinical data and the Duke Treadmill Score, most patients with suspected CAD would fall in an intermediate-risk group which may necessitate additional risk stratification.8

-While coronary angiography is considered the "gold standard" for the diagnosis of CAD, it does not provide information about the physiologic significance of atherosclerotic disease, especially in borderline lesions (50–70% stenosis) or when the culprit lesion ...
+While coronary angiography is considered the "gold standard" for the diagnosis of CAD, it does not provide information about the physiologic significance of ...